luc-github/ESP3D-TFT/docs/WebDavService.md

 - 204 if success
 - 404 if the resource does not exist
 - 503 if any error accessing the local file system (e.g. access denied)
+- 500 if any error during the file/dir deletion

+## MKCOL method
+The MKCOL method is used to create a new collection resource at the location specified by the Request-URI.
+The necessary headers are:
+- DAV
+- Allow
+No content
+The response code is:
+- 201 if success
+- 409 if the resource already exists
+- 503 if any error accessing the local file system (e.g. access denied)
+- 500 if any error during the dir creation